DSDivision/recommendation/README.md

 pip install -e .
 python run.py
 ```
+Edit the correct device ip in the run.py file, and match the addresses in script.js

-Access the site at localhost:8080 in your browser.
+Access the site at localhost:port in your browser, or device_ip:port in another device.